2024 Solar Incentives Guide for Harrisonburg, VA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Exemptions: Tax exemptions can come in two forms.
-First, there is sales tax exemption, applied when you purchase solar panels.
-The second is property tax exemption, which allows you to ignore the added value of your solar system when calculating property tax for your house.
+- Tax Exemptions: Tax exemptions can come in one of two forms.
+First, there is sales tax exemption, which is applied when you purchase solar panels.
+The second is property tax exemption, which allows you to ignore the value added by your solar system when paying property tax on your house.

-• Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce more than a specified (normally small) amount of electricity will qualify for SRECs or similar performance-based incentives.
-SRECs and similar incentives are typically provided by your state government.
+- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a threshold (generally small) amount of electricity qualify for SRECs or other similar performance-based incentives.
+SRECs and similar incentives are typically given by your state government.
 SRECs can be sold to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Best Solar Financing